UWrc/UWrc.github.io/docs/gpus/gpu_start.md

 id: gpu_start
 title: Start Here
 ---
 GPUs offer significant performance enhancements for computationally intensive tasks.
-GPU cores are designed for parallel computating, making them a useful tool for training machine learning models, molecular dynamics simulations, and data mining.
+GPU cores are designed for parallel computing, making them a useful tool for training machine learning models, molecular dynamics simulations, and data mining.
 Unlike CPUs which excel at sequential tasks, GPUs can handle large numbers of simultaneous operations.

 ## GPU Jobs
 You can view the available GPUs on Hyak with the `sinfo -s` command.
 To view which GPUs are available on the `ckpt` partition, use: